google/neural-tangents/README.md

      agreement by the time the layer-width is 512 (RMSE of about 0.05 at the end of training).

-   * For convolutional networks one generally observes reasonable agreement agreement by the time the number of channels is 512.
+   * For convolutional networks one generally observes reasonable agreement by the time the number of channels is 512.

 2. Convergence at small learning rates.